Dinma1/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This repository is about how to write a script that creates an empty file called hello
+This repository is about how to write a script that adds execute permission to the owner of the file hello.